Capital Caring Announces Partnership with Hero’s Bridge to Support Aging Veterans

-The first Capital Caring Battle Buddy will serve veterans receiving palliative care in the four counties of Prince William, Fauquier, Culpeper and Rappahannock in Virginia.
+The first Capital Caring Battle Buddy will serve veterans receiving palliative care in the counties of Prince William and Fauquier in Virginia.
 We look forward to sharing outcomes and expanding the partnership into new areas.

 Capital Caring’s mission is to provide the highest quality advanced illness care with dignity, respect and compassion.
 Since our founding in 1977, we have grown into one of the largest and most experienced nonprofit providers of hospice care, palliative care and bereavement counseling services in the nation.
 In 2018 alone, we served over 7,000 hospice patients and provided more than $3 million in charity care to those who had nowhere else to turn.

-Capital Caring serves families and patients throughout Northern Virginia, as far south as Fredericksburg and Richmond, as well as Prince George’s County, Maryland, and DC.
+Capital Caring serves families and patients throughout Northern Virginia, as well as Prince George’s County, Maryland, and DC.

 Contact: Nancy Cook (703) 531-6241